 Once you have decided to request a place for your child at St. Mary of the Angels School, your details will be taken and placed on our list for the appropriate year of admission.
-During the Autumn, before your child is due to start, you will be issued with an admission booklet by Education Walsall and asked to complete an admission form indicating up to two preferences and return it to school.
+During the Autumn, before your child is due to start, you will be issued with an admission booklet by Education Walsall and asked to complete an admission form indicating preferences and return it to school.
 In line with the Admissions criteria published on the website, places will be offered to parents.
-If your child is already of school age when you request a place, you need to fill in an application form and return it to Walsall LA and, if there is space in the appropriate age group, your child will be offered a place, following a Governors' Admission Meeting.
+If your child is already of school age when you request a place, you should speak to the school office staff regarding making an application and, if there is space in the appropriate age group, your child will be offered a place, following a Governors' Admission Meeting.